fittipaldi/php-shop/README.md

     curl --location 'http://127.0.0.1:8000/api/v1/store?postcode=EH39GU' \
     --header 'Authorization: Bearer iXf6omDZmOYheWw3TGxz054rhLfEjgD75KvdzXtWgqZMcKAkZia9e39WJs9EIByS'

 # TODO

 - Improve the authentication, for example to use JWT
 - Improve the Makefile commands
+- Create the Docker for auto deploy for this project git - Create the GitHub action and pipeline for the CI/CD